NicholasMoser/gnt4.online/docs/scon4_all_changes.md

     - Damage increased from 12 to 25
     - Guard damage increased from 12 to 37
     - Hitbox is active for 6 frames, up from 4
-    - Made a mid, from a high
     - Made strong power, from medium power
+    - Doesn’t jump as high
 - 8A
     - Projectiles have an additional frame gap between their spawn
     - Grabbable the entire move